googlecartographer/rfcs/text/0000-probability-grid-and-submap2d-restructuring.md

 ## Approach
 [approach]: #approach

+We propose to introduce a common grid interface `Grid` providing a factory method to generate a new grid.
-We propose to introduce an abstract class `Grid2D` to serve as common interface for 2D grids.
+`Grid` will be the base class for `Grid2D` which will serve as common interface for 2D grids.
-It maintains the map limits, the update indices and exposes the function `GetCorrespondenceCost` which computes a cost based on the matching of a range observation at a given position with the map.
+`Grid2D` maintains the map limits, the update indices and exposes the function `GetCorrespondenceCost` which computes a cost based on the matching of a range observation at a given position with the map.
 `GetCorrespondenceCost` is used for scan matching and constraint detection instead of `GetProbability`.
 For the `ProbabilityGrid`, application of the `CorrespondenceCostFunction` yields an equivalent formulation of the underlying optimization problem as before.
 Therefore, no change in performance of the `ProbabilityGrid` is expected.